Seasonal affective disorder (SAD) is a type of depression that occurs at a certain time of the year, usually in winter.

 With no treatment, symptoms usually get better on their own with the change of seasons.
 Symptoms can improve more quickly with treatment.

 The outcome is usually good with treatment.
-Some people, though, have SAD throughout their lives.
+But some people have SAD throughout their lives.

 When to Contact a Medical Professional